 What can I revise on a permit?

 You can revise any information on a permit besides the address.
-For example, the permit start/end dates, contactors information, disposal site information, and transporter information can all be revised.
+For example, the permit start/end dates, contractors information, disposal site information, and transporter information can all be revised.
 Please note that we must receive your revision request at least 48 hours before the permit expires.

 How many times can I revise one permit?